Legitcode/modal/README.md

 ###props

-`closeOnOuterClick`: If somone clicks outside of the modal when it's in focus, should it close?
-You choose.
+- `closeOnOuterClick`: If someone clicks outside of the modal when it's in focus, should it close?
+You choose. (bool)
+- `show`: true or false
+- `onClose`: when the modal is sending the close event (only happens is `closeOnOuterClick` is true)

 Everything else will be merged and you're free to apply any props you want.
+Minimum required props would be `show` and probably a className.

 You have the option to call `this.refs.modal.show()` and `hide()` similar to other modals out there in react.
 The big difference is that you can require the css from 'simple-react-modal/dist/modal' and easily add other classes that make it look however you like.